 Experts were also in charge of the continuous maintenance and further development of the gardens, as is demonstrated by the existence of the Court Garden Administrative Authority, set up in 1804 by the Bavarian State Ministry of Finance and the forerunner of the present garden department, which made it possible to preserve many outstanding gardens from previous eras.

-After the end of the monarchy, most of the gardens belonging to royalty were taken over by the Bavarian state and today they are maintained and made accessible to the public by the Bavarian Department of State-owned Palaces, Gardens and Lakes.
+After the end of the monarchy, most of the gardens belonging to royalty were taken over by the Bavarian state and today they are maintained and made accessible to the public by the Bavarian Administration of Palaces, Gardens and Lakes.
 The various specialized sections within this institution work together to preserve this heritage.